|Rubens: The Fur Cloak, about |

 Scientists say that global warming is already here and will continue to worsen, even if the sun goes quiet for a short period.

-Christy K Robinson is the author of five books:
+Christy K Robinson is author of these books (click a highlighted title):

 Goodnight sun: Scientists predict sunspots might disappear for years